CPDN-git/CPDN_control_code/README.md

 First ensure that libzip is installed using (on an Ubuntu machine): sudo apt-get install libzip-dev

 Then we need to obtain the RapidXml header for parsing XML files.
 This is downloaded from the site: http://rapidxml.sourceforge.net/
 We only need the file: 'rapidxml.hpp'.
-Download this file and put in the same folder as openifs.cpp.
+Download this file and put in the same folder as the code.
+To build the OpenIFS model:

     g++ openifs.cpp -I../boinc-install/include -L../boinc-install/lib  -lboinc_api -lboinc -lboinc_zip -static -pthread -std=c++17 -o oifs_43r3_1.00_x86_64-pc-linux-gnu